jloreg/spring-framework/README.md

 - You will learn the basics of Spring Boot, Spring AOP, Spring JDBC and JPA
 - You will develop a basic Web application step by step using JSP Servlets and Spring MVC
 - You will learn to write unit tests with XML, Java Application Contexts and Mockito

-##Spring Framework in 10 Steps
+## Spring Framework in 10 Steps
 - 0000 - 01 - Section Introduction - Spring in 10 Steps
-- Step 1 - Setting up a Spring Project using htttp://start.spring.io
+- Step 01 - Setting up a Spring Project using htttp://start.spring.io
-- Step 2 - Understanding Tight Coupling using the Binary Search Algorithm Example
+- Step 02 - Understanding Tight Coupling using the Binary Search Algorithm Example
-- Step 3 - Making the Binary Search Algorithm Example Loosely Coupled
+- Step 03 - Making the Binary Search Algorithm Example Loosely Coupled
-- Step 4 - Using Spring to Manage Dependencies - @Component, @Autowired
+- Step 04 - Using Spring to Manage Dependencies - @Component, @Autowired
-- Step 5 - What is happening in the background?
+- Step 05 - What is happening in the background?
-- Step 6 - Dynamic auto wiring and Troubleshooting - @Primary
+- Step 06 - Dynamic auto wiring and Troubleshooting - @Primary
-- Step 7 - Constructor and Setter Injection
+- Step 07 - Constructor and Setter Injection
-- Step 8 - Spring Modules
+- Step 08 - Spring Modules
-- Step 9 - Spring Projects
+- Step 09 - Spring Projects
 - Step 10 - Why is Spring Popular?

 ## Spring in Depth